Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/2-Hashes/Hashes_slides.md

 ## Data Structures (in Brief)

-This is the focus of the next lesson.
+This is the focus of a later lesson.

 Notes:
 For now, just a brief introduction.